Bitcoin 101: The Complete Beginner's Guide

 6. Falling for Scams

 • "Send me Bitcoin and I'll send you double back."
-This is always a scam.
-Always.
+Always a scam.

 • Fake support representatives asking for your seed phrase or private keys.